 In the fashion industry, seeing is believing.
 No matter how authentic and trustworthy your brand is, customers will still always trust their peers more.
 A study revealed that customers are three times more likely to say content created by customers is more authentic than brand-created content.
 This is why user-generated content is a must and rewarding your customers for their photo and video reviews is a great way to incentivize UGC.
 Using a combination of paid, owned, and earned media and influencer marketing can help build trust in the fashion industry.

 2. Give exclusive rewards

 The fashion industry is very competitive.
 As a result, every single program is offering customers the chance to save a few dollars or receive a percentage off.
 To really differentiate your program, you need to offer something the competition can’t replicate.
-This could include store events and experience, but don’t stop there!
-Brainstorm ideas for what experiences you can give your best customers.
+This could include store events, early access to product releases, or exclusive products.
+But don’t stop there–brainstorm ideas for what experiences you can give your best customers.

-Fashion sites that do not have a loyalty program are missing a huge opportunity to get customers returning.
+Fashion sites that do not have a referral program are missing out on a huge opportunity to sustainably acquire and retain customers at the same time.
 Since there are so many fashion options out there, it is really easy for a customer to be persuaded to try a new brand or store.
-So give them a reason to stick with you–you will be glad you did!
+And with over 50% of millennials basing their purchasing decisions on recommendations from friends and family, referrals are the perfect way to get them to choose your brand.
+So give customers a reason to stick with you–you will be glad you did.

 Editor’s Note: This post was originally published on November 28, 2015 and was updated for accuracy and comprehensiveness on February 16, 2023.